tabarra/txAdmin/README.md

 - [ ] Multiple server support?
 Technically easy, but would require massive rework of the interface.
 - [ ] FXServer artifact/build auto updater???
 - [ ] Automagically send messages in discord when starting/stopping/restarting the server
+- [ ] Configurable discord bot static responses.
+This should be a separate file like the admins one.
+- [ ] Discord bot extensions via required js files?
+Imagine typing `/whitelist @username` and the bot cross referencing the vRP id via the discord:xxx identifier.
+Or a `/me` giving back this users vRP stats like cars, wallet, bank, apartments & etc.

 ## License & credits